Overview

 To request a course outline, contact ConEdAdvising@sait.ca.

-A passing grade to obtain Exposure Device Operator certification is minimum of 75%.
+A minimum passing grade of 75% is required to obtain Exposure Device Operator certification.

 Upcoming dates